njhammond/hand_record_utility/README.md

 This code takes a hand record (4 hands from a Bridge table) and converts it to a unique number using Richard Pavlicek's alogrithm.
 See http://www.rpbridge.net/7z68.htm for details on Pavlicek's algorithm.

-Eventually we are hoping that this can be extended to include other algorithms, e.g. Thomas Andrews.
+Being extended to include other algorithms, e.g. Thomas Andrews.
 See http://bridge.thomasoandrews.com/impossible/

 Install
 ==